Logo Copyright © 2007 NCCG - All Rights Reserved

 Continued from Part 2

-We have, over the course of two lectures, identified clearly that there is something quite "different" about the writings of John compared to the other New Testament writers.
-And to most commentators the apostle remains an enigma.
+Shabbat shalom and welcome back back to the third part of this study of the Johannine Community.
+We have, over the course of five quite lengthy teachings, identified clearly that there is something quite "different" about the writings of John compared to the other New Testament writers.
+And to most commentators the apostle remains something of an enigma.

 • (1) The Pauline Epistles, which tend to be the most distinctive because they are the most numerous;